doemm/tab-manager/README.md

 ## Contribute to Codebase

 Most of the code is written in pure JavaScript and based on ES6 standards.
-The drag and drop feature is using the dragula APIs for simplicity.
-If you are confortable with Chrome Extension APIs, you should be good to go.
+The drag and drop feature is using the [Dragula APIs](https://github.com/bevacqua/dragula) for simplicity.
+If you are confortable with [Chrome Extension APIs](https://developer.chrome.com/extensions/api_index), you should be good to go.
 To get started, you can load this project folder in Chrome or open the manifest.json file in Firefox.
 Looking forward to see some issues and PRs!

 Currently, we are planning to move the code to TypeScript and separate some of the functionalities for easier maintainability.
+The code is under the [MIT LICENSE](./LICENSE.md), feel free to use or distribute.